Keep your restricted operator licence under better control

 If you need structured training before moving into monthly support, our Operator Licence Awareness Training course explains the core responsibilities placed on operator licence holders.

-Built by Transport Managers, designed for the real world
+Built by transport compliance specialists, designed for the real world

 This support programme was not created in a vacuum.
-As qualified Transport Managers delivering Operator Licence Awareness Training and carrying out transport compliance work across the industry, we kept hearing the same question from directors and people of responsibility: “Can you help us keep on top of this?”
+As qualified transport professionals delivering Operator Licence Awareness Training and carrying out transport compliance work across the industry, we kept hearing the same question from directors and people of responsibility: “Can you help us keep on top of this?”

 We know that understanding compliance on a course is one thing, but implementing it day to day is another.
 For many restricted operators, running commercial vehicles is not the core business.
 It is common for the transport side to be treated like an administrative formality, right up until something goes wrong.